List of Hotel Transylvania characters: Harry Three-Eye

+Kakie

 Kakie (voiced by Chris Kattan) is the "Monster" within a children's television series of the same name of which Dennis is a fan.
 His main act is reminding kids to share, that too many sweets are bad, and of course eating cake.
 The actor portraying him is a man named Brandon, who is shown to be indifferent about the act and show.
 In Hotel Transylvania 2, Johnny and Mavis hire Brandon to perform as Kakie for Dennis' birthday party near the film's climax.
 While in the middle of his act, he is possessed by Vlad who hopes that possessing Dennis' favorite thing will scare his fangs out.
 He then grows in a giant, muscular, monstrous version of Kakie which scares Dennis.
 As Dracula turns Kakie back to normal, Brandon is heard inside the costume proclaiming that none of the parents better review the situation on Yelp.

 Kakie is a parody of the Cookie Monster from Sesame Street.

+Phantom of the Opera

 Erik the Phantom of the Opera (voiced by Jon Lovitz) is Hotel Transylvania's residential musician who appears in the second film.
 He is first seen playing melancholy music at Mavis and Johnny's wedding and even played music during the dinner with Mavis and Johnny's family while listening in on their conversation.
 The Phantom of the Opera later plays music during Dennis' fifth birthday party during the performance of the person performing Kakie.
 During Dracula's heated argument between Mavis and Jonathan, they get fed up with the Phantom of the Opera playing his music during this time and shout at him to shut up.

+Dana

 Dana (voiced by Dana Carvey) is the vampire camp director of Camp Winnepacaca, a vampire camp that Dracula and his friends take Dennis to in order to unlock his vampire abilities.
 Dracula tried to hypnotize him only for Dana to mention that vampires can't be hypnotized by other vampires.

+Kal

 Kal (voiced by Doug Dale) is the owner of a mini-mart in Santa Cruz that Mavis and Johnny visit.

+Pandragora

 Pandragora (voiced by Paul Brittain) is a monster with tentacles for hair who lives in Mike and Linda's neighborhood in Santa Cruz.

+Kelsey

 Kelsey (voiced by Nick Swardson) is a bearded man in Mike and Linda's neighborhood that Mike and Linda mistake for a werewolf.